c2m2/Neuro-VISOR/README.md

 6. Upon startup, the user is placed in a model of C2M2's lab.
 The application will detect a VR headset and launch in VR/keyboard emulator mode automatically.

 7. Our control scheme is outlined [below](#controls).
 Try moving around and looking at your hands.

-## Builds
-A standalone build for Windows 64-bit can be downloaded from the "Releases" section.
-Standalone builds can be run as executable files without the need for the Unity editor and will improve performance.
-Builds can be made by anybody with the Unity project, but we have made "approved" builds with relevant build information.

-Within a static build, custom .vrn cell archives can be placed within `virtual-reality_Data\StreamingAssets\NeuronalDynamics\Geometries` to be run within the application.

 ## Controls
 Oculus touch controller naming conventions can be found [here](https://docs.unity3d.com/2019.2/Documentation/Manual/OculusControllers.html).
 An instructional video demonstrating the controls can be found [here](https://drive.google.com/file/d/1tWS7FYvMIaawStV07K7PyEg2EZRHR93h/view?usp=sharing).
 The term 'Hand Trigger' and 'Grip Trigger'